-One dirty little secret of Silicon Valley companies is the hiring of leased employees, contract employees, subject to non-competes / non-employment restrictions by their primary “vendor” employers.
-These are inserted in leasing organization / tech vendor employment contracts.
-These contract employees are prohibited from quitting to join certain named employers, and these restrictions often last […]
+A dirty little secret of Silicon Valley companies is the hiring of leased employees and contract employees, subject to non-competes / non-employment restrictions by their primary “vendor” employers.

 The Best Alternative to a Negotiated Agreement in the context of severance negotiations has a speculative value for both parties, and this fact presents an opportunity for leveraging and interest positioning.

 In a 2012 article humorously titled “Where Free Speech Goes to Die: The Workplace” Bloomberg writer Michael Dolgow correctly noted there is no First Amendment right to free speech in private employment scenario.

 Two Weeks Notice & HR Myths